hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 ### 1.3. **Start PPPoE session**

-Another example for PPPoE sessions,the below predefined script can be used to establish 10 PPPoE sessions
+Another example for PPPoE sessions, the below predefined script can be used to establish 10 PPPoE sessions.
 ```bash
 ./start_pppoe.sh
 ```